 Click on the streaming service of your choice below to listen to the playlist as your read along.

-Picking up where the first retrospective of Women in Modern Rock left off, this playlist takes us through the 1980s, a decade in which the seeds of musical diversity sown in the late ‘70s came to fruition.
+Picking up where the first retrospective of Women in Modern Rock left off, this playlist takes us through the 1980s, a decade in which the seeds of musical diversity sown in the late ‘70s came to fruition and women contributed in greater degrees.
 Modern Rock spread out into a variety of new genres and sub-genres, blending with each other along the way.
 Women continued to play an important and vital role, though as always struggled to get the same airspace and attention as men.
 Women continued to show prominence in R&B, heavy metal, pop, country, folk, and to a lesser extent, jazz, while in modern rock grew in numbers but remained generally sidelined.

 The Selecter (Pauline Black) - Black and Blue (1980)

 The Pretenders (Chrissie Hynde) - Tattooed Love Boys (1980)